 Fortunately, as long as attorneys are knowledgeable about these risks, managing them is relatively easy.

 Considering the variety of activities involved in e-lawyering, it is impossible to assess the risk of each activity individually.
-Indeed, the risk of any "exotic" activities should be discussed with you insurance agent.
+Indeed, the risk of any "exotic" activities should be discussed with your insurance agent.
 Instead, this article focuses on two common activities and the easy risk-management of each activity.

 Anyone with an online presence, website to informal blog, must be careful about unintended client engagements.
 Your website may include a form or e-mail address inviting potential clients to contact you.